rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 - pulling programming language runtime images (`java`, `python` and others)
 - redeploying the nodes with the new version of `braindrill` image if required

-So, it could look like the following (inspired by ChatGPT):
+So, it could look like the following:

 ```shell
 #!/bin/bash